merajhossain/-dcastalia-assignment/README.md

 # Dcastalia Assignment

-This an assignment for Dcastalia.
+This is a assignment for Dcastalia.

 ## Getting Started